 Blanched almond flour

-Almond flour is characterised by being spongy, fine and smooth, which makes it ideal for patisserie and fine pastry, where the dough needs to be light and fluffy.
+This option is characterised by being spongy, fine and smooth, which makes it ideal for patisserie and fine pastry, where the dough needs to be light and fluffy.

-Almond flour is also gaining significant ground – a trend that is expected to keep growing – as the main ingredient of innovative products, especially within the convenience segment, such as snacks and bars.
+This ingredient is also gaining significant ground – a trend that is expected to keep growing – as the main ingredient of innovative products, especially within the convenience segment, such as snacks and bars.
 Furthermore, during the last few years, several manufacturers have even reinvented products as common as pasta and pizza dough by making formulations with these new processed nut products.

 High quality peanuts are used in making this type of flour, which are roasted and naturally processed until a natural ingredient is obtained that is low on fats and has a pleasant roasted flavour.
 Another fundamental aspect of this product is that it contains between 40-50% of plant-based protein, which enhances the protein profile of any product.